precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-global-data.md

 {% endwarning %}

 {% note %}
-This feature is only available for two-participant coupling and does not yet support [Multi coupling](https://precice.org/configuration-coupling-multi.html).
-Further, it does not yet allow [Convergence Measures](https://precice.org/configuration-coupling.html#implicit-coupling-schemes) and [Acceleration](https://precice.org/configuration-acceleration) to be defined for global data.
+This feature is only available for coupling between two participants, i.e. does not yet support [multi coupling](https://precice.org/configuration-coupling-multi.html).
+Further, it does not yet allow [convergence measures](https://precice.org/configuration-coupling.html#implicit-coupling-schemes) and [acceleration](https://precice.org/configuration-acceleration) to be defined for global data.
 An extension to these features is planned.
 {% end note %}

 preCICE allows participants to exchange data that is not associated with any mesh.
 Examples of such data are global background pressure (for e.g. in fluid-acoustic coupling) and angles between coordinate systems (for e.g. in CAMRAD-fluid coupling).